 People with moderate cases of TD often experience additional uncontrolled movement in the:

-Severe cases of TD can cause swaying, side-to-side movement of the trunk, and thrusting of the pelvis.
+Severe cases of TD can cause swaying, side-to-side movement of the torso, and thrusting of the pelvis.
 Whether fast or slow, the movements associated with TD may become so bothersome that they interfere with your ability to work, perform day-to-day tasks, and stay active.

 TD is most often a side effect of neuroleptic, or antipsychotic, drugs.
 These medications are prescribed to treat schizophrenia, bipolar disorder, and other mental health conditions.
 TD medications are also sometimes prescribed to treat GI disorders.